LineageOS/charter/device-support-requirements.md

 * All original contributions MUST be copyrighted as “(C) [YEAR] The LineageOS Project”.
 * All LineageOS copyrights MUST only be additive to the copyright header.
-* Do not remove copyrights from CyanogenMod, Cyanogen Inc or any other upstream.
+* You MUST NOT remove copyrights from CyanogenMod, Cyanogen Inc or any other upstream.

 ## Workflow